Shoresh613/Data-processing-Mikael-Folkesson/README.md

-# Data-processing-Mikael-Folkesson
+# Data Processing course ITHS-23
-Repo for my work during the course in data processing at IHTS
+Repo for my work during the course in data processing at IHTS.